Skip to main content

 • a small budget for research and/or project materials

-Wellington City Council, the Indigenous Arts Advisory Group, and artsACT in Canberra and their affiliated Aboriginal and Torres Strait Islander Advisory Group, will determine the selection of artists.
+Wellington City Council's Indigenous Arts Advisory Group, and artsACT in Canberra and their affiliated Aboriginal and Torres Strait Islander Advisory Group, will determine the selection of artists.

-The selected artist must commit to working full-time on a specific research project in Canberra and fully immerse themselves in Canberra’s indigenous arts sector.
-On return to Wellington they will be required to share their experiences with Wellington’s art community.
+The selected local artist must commit to working full-time on a specific research project in Canberra and fully immerse themselves in Canberra’s indigenous arts sector.
+On return to Wellington, they will be required to share their experiences with Wellington’s art community.

 Contact us